micro/go-micro/README.md

 # Go Micro [![GoDoc](https://godoc.org/github.com/micro/go-micro?status.svg)](https://godoc.org/github.com/micro/go-micro) [![Travis CI](https://travis-ci.org/micro/go-micro.svg?branch=master)](https://travis-ci.org/micro/go-micro)

 Go Micro is a pluggable RPC based microservice library which provides the fundamental building blocks for writing distributed applications.
-It is part of the [Micro](https://github.com/micro/micro) toolchain.
+It is part of the [Micro](https://github.com/micro/micro) toolkit.
 It supports Proto-RPC and JSON-RPC as the request/response protocol out of the box and defaults to Consul for discovery.

-Every aspect of go-micro is pluggable.
+The Micro philosophy is "batteries included" with a pluggable architecture.
+We provide sane defaults but everything can be swapped out.

 An example service can be found in [**examples/service**](https://github.com/micro/go-micro/tree/master/examples/service).
 The [**examples**](https://github.com/micro/go-micro/tree/master/examples) directory contains many more examples for using things such as middleware/wrappers, selector filters, pub/sub and code generation.

+Join the community to learn more:
 - [Mailing List](https://groups.google.com/forum/#!forum/micro-services)
 - [Slack](https://micro-services.slack.com) : [auto-invite](http://micro-invites.herokuapp.com/)